eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 * The User notified the attestation Provider.
 * In case of any (suspected) breach of security.

-The attestation Provider SHALL analyze whether revocation is required in these circumstances.
-Also, the Provider SHALL analyze if there are more situations in which attestation revocation is required.
+The attestation Provider SHALL analyse whether revocation is required in these circumstances.
+Also, the Provider SHALL analyse if there are more situations in which attestation revocation is required.

 A PID Provider or a (Q)EAA Provider MAY outsource the responsibility of